jozefg/hugo-personal-website/content/_index.md

    [Iris](http://iris-project.org)

-If you are interested in collaborating on these questions or if you are a student interested in pursuing an internship or Ph.D. with me, I encourage you to send me an email.
+If you are interested in collaborating on these questions or if you are a student interested in an internship or Ph.D. with me, I encourage you to send me an email.

 ## Forthcoming book